Prince of Persia (1989 video game): Legacy

 Prince of Persia influenced cinematic platformers such as Another World and Flashback as well as action-adventure games such as Tomb Raider, which used a similar control scheme.
-A few DOS games were created using exactly the same game mechanics of the DOS version of Prince of Persia.
+A few DOS games were created using exactly the same game mechanics as the DOS version of Prince of Persia.
 Makh-Shevet created Cruel World in 1993 and Capstone Software created Zorro in 1995.

-In 2007, Prince of Persia was remade and ported by Gameloft.
+Prince of Persia was remade and ported by Gameloft.
 The remake, titled Prince of Persia Classic, was released on June 13, 2007, to the Xbox Live Arcade, and on October 23, 2008, on the PlayStation Network.
 It features the same level design and general premise but contained 3D-rendered graphics, more fluid movements, and Sands of Time aesthetics.
 The gameplay and controls were slightly adjusted to include a wall-jump move and different swordplay.
 New game modes were also added, such as "Time Attack" and "Survival".
 The game has also been released on Android.

 Reverse engineering efforts by fans of the original game have resulted in detailed documentation of the file formats of the MS-DOS version.
 Various level editors have been created that can be used to modify the level files of the game.
 With these editors and other software, over 60 mods have been created.

-On April 17, 2012, Jordan Mechner established a GitHub repository containing the long-thought-lost original Apple II source code for Prince of Persia.
+In April 2012, Jordan Mechner established a GitHub repository containing the long-thought-lost original Apple II source code for Prince of Persia.
 A technical document describing the operation of this source code is available on Mechner's website.

-On April 30, 2020, Mechner did an AMA on Reddit where he stated that he would be releasing his journals from the development of the game as a book and users could ask any questions that they may have about the game to him.
+In April 2020, Mechner did an AMA on Reddit where he stated that he would be releasing his journals from the development of the game as a book and users could ask any questions that they may have about the game to him.